vpp-dev/vpp-release-notes/README.md

 @page release_notes_2410 Release notes for VPP 24.10

-More than 205 commits since the previous release, including 70 fixes.
+More than 206 commits since the previous release, including 71 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 24.10 release, generated as on Tue Sep  3 02:16:15 UTC 2024.
+These are the *DRAFT* release notes for the upcoming VPP 24.10 release, generated as on Wed Sep  4 02:17:24 UTC 2024.

 HIGHLIGHTS-PLACEHOLDER